GiorgiMakharadze/rust-notes/README.md

 ---

-Let me know if you need refinements or additions! 🚀

 #### How Ownership Works with Functions
 - **Explanation:**
   - When you pass a variable to a function, Rust follows the same rules as when assigning variables.
 For stack data (like integers), the data is copied.
 For heap data (like `String`), ownership is transferred (moved) unless you pass a reference.
   -` Stack data (i32)` is copied, while `heap data (String)` is moved.

 **Move Example (Heap Data):**
 When we pass a variable to a function, it behaves just like assigning it to another variable ->